-Cerebral hemorrhage is an absolute medical emergency, requiring immediate administration of clotting factor in high doses.
+Cerebral hemorrhage is an absolute medical emergency, requiring immediate administration of clotting factors in high doses.

-Trauma to the neck, tongue, and face also require emergency treatment due to the risk of airway obstruction.
+Trauma to the neck, tongue, and face also requires emergency treatment due to the risk of airway obstruction.

-- Using physical therapy exercises to build muscle and improve coordination of movement reduces the risk of bleeding.
+- Using physical therapy exercises to build muscle and improve movement coordination reduces the risk of bleeding.

 - Medications that interfere with blood clotting are contraindicated in hemophilia.
 These medications are aspirin and most antipyretics and pain relievers.

 - Products containing acetaminophen (Panadol, Tylenol) can be used without restrictions to relieve pain or reduce fever.